dyota257/wrestlingscoreboard/to-do.md

  ?
 Single button for scoring?
 Less complicated?
  ?
 Separate timer clear and score clear?
  ?
-Rest timer isn't timed in this tournament, the mat chairman just "feels it" [ ] Turn warning markers to yellow squares
+Rest timer isn't timed in this tournament, the mat chairman just "feels it" [x] Turn warning markers to yellow squares
+[ ] swap alignment for warning squares
 [ ] Put in a forfeit condition

 ### Timekeeping clock